Dishant-Chouhan/Gesture-Based-Live-Mouse-Control/README.md

 - **Zoom In & Zoom Out**: Use hand gestures to zoom in and out of the screen.
 - **Screenshot**: Capture the screen with a simple hand gesture.

-## Demo

-Experience a live demo of the project that showcases how hand gestures control the mouse in real time.
-The live feed displays gesture tracking and actions being performed.

 ## Applications

 This project has the potential to be used in various domains: